GenesisFR/DS2TroubleshootingGuide/README.md

 ## Install the DS2 Tool Kit on the Steam version

 1. Download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> (select option 1).
-2. If you're not using Killah's fix, you must also place this file in \<path-to-game\> before running the installer: https://www.mediafire.com/file/90262526a2w34xu/SETUPENU.DLL
+2. If you're not using Killah's fix, you must also place this [file](https://www.mediafire.com/file/90262526a2w34xu/SETUPENU.DLL) in \<path-to-game\> before running the installer.

 ## Make DungeonSiege2Mod work on the Steam version